UmeshaJayakody/NextJs-Firebase-Authentication/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## App Functionalities

+- User Registration: Allows new users to create an account using email and password.

+- User Login: Enables existing users to log in securely with their credentials.

+- Forgot Password: Provides a way for users to reset their password via email if they forget it.

+- Google Login: Offers an option to log in using a Google account for quicker access and convenience.